couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

 `--bucket-ramsize=RAMSIZEMB`         | `bucket*`                                 | RAM quota in MB
 `--bucket-replica=COUNT`             | `bucket*`                                 | Replication count

+You can also perform many of these same settings using the REST-API, see [Using the REST API](couchbase-manual-ready.html#couchbase-admin-restapi).

 <a id="couchbase-admin-cli-flushing"></a>

 ### Flushing Buckets with couchbase-cli

 **Enabling Flush of Buckets:**

-**When you want to flush a data bucket you must first enable this option then actually issue the command to flush the data bucket.
-We do not advise that you enable this option if your data bucket is in a production environment.
-Be aware that this is one of the preferred methods for enabling data bucket flush.** The other option available to enable data bucket flush is to use the Couchbase Web Console, see [Creating and Editing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-createedit).
+When you want to flush a data bucket you must first enable this option then actually issue the command to flush the data bucket. *We do not advise that you enable this option if your data bucket is in a production environment.
+Be aware that this is one of the preferred methods for enabling data bucket flush.* The other option available to enable data bucket flush is to use the Couchbase Web Console, see [Creating and Editing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-createedit).
-You can enable this options when you actually create the data bucket, or when you edit the bucket properties:
+You can enable this option when you actually create the data bucket, or when you edit the bucket properties:

 ```